alefore/weblog/zettelkasten.md

 ## Digital Zettelkasten

-I decided to create my Zettelkasten as a set of files, rather than the tried and true approach of using physical notes.
-This mostly reflects the fact that I'm very comfortable viewing and editing text files (mostly because I created my own text editor) and prefer the mobility, durability and efficiency (of searching, navigating, etc.) aspects of the digital medium.
+I decided to create my Zettelkasten as a set of files, rather than following the time-tested approach of writing physical notes.
+This mostly reflects the fact that I'm very comfortable viewing and editing text files and prefer the mobility, durability and efficiency (of searching, navigating, etc.) aspects of the digital medium.

 I'm somewhat curious as to what advantages a physical Zettelkasten would have that I'm missing out on.
 I suppose I'll never know.